 California had high hospitalization rates in the winter of 2020 with equally high ICU admissions.
 The rate of hospitalization in California has since lowered, and more ICU beds are available.

-When comparing counties in the Sacramento region by their active case rate per 100,000 residents, San Joaquin, Sacramento and Placer counties have the highest rates based on county health departments' data as of March 17.
+When comparing counties in the Sacramento region by their active case rate per 100,000 residents, Nevada and San Joaquin counties have the highest rates based on county health departments' data as of June 4.

 For people wondering how many people are surviving, all Sacramento region counties currently have a survival rate of at least 90%.
 Still, these rates are subject to change as the pandemic continues.

 What tier you are in dictates what activities are allowed and what businesses can be open in California.
 Counties can be either in the most restrictive purple tier, the less restrictive red, the lesser restrictive orange, or the least restrictive yellow tier.

 Generally, tier assignments are updated every Tuesday.